What is agammaglobulinemia in dogs?

 Healthy father (XY)

-Carrier Nut (XX)
+Carrier mother (XX)

 Sick son (XY)

-Carrier Daughter (XX)
+Carrier daughter (XX)

 Symptoms and signs